Defective airbags made by Takata have been linked to at least 23 deaths and over…

 How does highway hypnosis cause car crashes?

 Highway hypnosis leads to a dangerous lapse in concentration.
 When drivers zone out, they are no longer present in the moment.
 White line fever is a driving distraction that occurs because there are no other distractions to keep the driver from retreating into their minds.
-When your parts of your brain aren’t communicating, it can reduce driver reactions and increase the possibility of auto collisions.
+When parts of your brain aren’t communicating, it can reduce driver reactions and increase the possibility of auto collisions.

 Truck driver highway hypnosis